20 Before and After Limewash Brick Makeovers

 Monochrome Garage

-Brick or stone are often chosen as the material for a garage as they are sturdy and offer more room.
-And you can paint the exposed bricks or stone to match the color of your garage door for a complete look.
+You can also paint the exposed bricks or stone to match the color of your garage door, creating a cohesive look.
 Or go bold, and create a contrast with white walls and a dark door.

 9. Charming Upgrade